FAQ's About Becoming a Registered Play Therapist/Supervisor

 Do I need to be licensed to be a Registered Play Therapist/Supervisor?

-Yes.
-Effective February, 2003, all Registered Play Therapists/Supervisors must be licensed or certified by their primary state boards or their professional associations.
+YES.
+All Registered Play Therapists/Supervisors must be licensed or certified by their primary state boards or their professional associations.
 This policy was adopted to better assure protection of and accountabilitiy to the general public and our clients.

 If you are license-eligible in the state of Florida, you've probably met most, if not all of the main coursework requirements for becoming an RPT.
 If you're seeing play therapy clients under clinical supervision, you can probably accumulate the required clinical experience and supervision at the same time you're accumulating them for your Florida license.